Pix4D/cogito/README.md

 - Create a Gchat space per pipeline or per group of related pipelines.
 - At space creation time (cannot be changed afterwards) select threaded messages.
-- In the upper left, click on the drop down menu with the name of the space.
+- In the upper left, click on the drop-down menu with the name of the space.
 - Click on Manage webhooks.
 - Create a webhook and securely store it in your Concourse secret management system.